videobuff/NextionDriver/README.md

 **IMPORTANT**
-In the MMDVM.ini [Nextion] section you have to specify the NextionDriver's virtual port as the port to connect to :
+In the /etc/mmdvmhost [Nextion] section you have to specify the NextionDriver's virtual port as the port to connect to :
 ```
 [Nextion]